 What will remain the same?

-- What is currently a local call will remain a local call regardless of the number of digits dialed.
+- What is a local call now will remain a local call regardless of the number of digits dialed.

-- You can still dial just three digits to reach 911 and 988, as well as 211, 311, 411, 511, 611, 711, or 811, if currently available in your community.
+- You can still dial just three digits to reach 911 and 988, as well as 211, 311, 411, 511, 611, 711 or 811 if available in your area.